Tel Aviv University

 - More than 60 English-led academic programs

-Many of Tel Aviv University’s alumni play leading roles in all sectors of Israel's economy and society, holding key positions in law, high-tech, hospitals, media, education, and of course academia.
+Many of TAU's alumni play leading roles in all sectors of Israel's economy and society, holding key positions in law, high-tech, hospitals, media, education, and of course academia.

-The TAU International student body comprises an extensive global network of students and alumni that nurtures professional and personal connections after graduation.
+The TAU Lowy International School student body comprises an extensive global network of students and alumni that nurtures professional and personal connections after graduation.